A green algae more than 2 billion years old

 Chlorella’s healing abilities have been proven.
 In Japan, it is even considered a food in the national health interest – a research institute focused on Chlorella was founded there in 1957.

 Lothar Krienitz, Eberhard H. Hegewald, Dominik Hepperle, Volker A. R. Huss, Thomas Rohr, and Matthias Wolf (2004) Phylogenetic relationship of Chlorella and Parachlorella gen. nov.
 (Chlorophyta, Trebouxiophyceae).
 Phycologia: September 2004, Vol. 43, No. 5, pp. 529-542.

 Ortiz Montoya EY. & al. : Production of Chlorella vulgaris as a source of essential fatty acids in a tubular photobioreactor continuously fed with air enriched with CO2 at different concentrations.
 Biotechnol Prog.
 2014 Jul-Aug;30(4):916-22. doi: 10.1002/btpr.1885.

-Chlorella has been declared by the Japanese government as a food in the national health interest.
+The Japanese government has declared chlorella as a food in the national health interest.

 Our chlorella products